 What payment options do you offer?

-I accept all credit cards and PayPal.
+I accept all credit cards, as well as cash.
 Sessions are paid for on a session by session basis (unless otherwise negotiated).
 Payments are expected prior to each session.

 Are you insured?